There are 7 posts.

 A horse walks into a bar.
 The barman comes up and says ‘Why the long face?’
 I’m rather fond of all those ‘A man/horse/alien etc. walks into a bar’ jokes, aren’t you?
 Some are particularly amusing, such as the following one, which fellow language-lovers should appreciate: Past, present, and future walked into a bar – […]more

 What’s the difference between advise and advice?
 Do you know?
 Does it matter?
 Well, yes, it does, because apart from the obvious fact that one has the ending -ise and the other -ice, there’s a highly significant distinction: one’s a verb and one’s a noun.
 These grammatical and spelling differences involve a related semantic one […]more

-In the last fortnight, the Oxford English Dictionary saw a massive spike in searches for the verb ‘medal’.
-Searches for ‘medal’ on our free Oxford Dictionaries Online site also increased dramatically at the end of July and have remained high for two weeks.
+Back in 2012, the Oxford English Dictionary (OED) saw a massive spike in searches for the verb ‘medal’.
+Searches for ‘medal’ on our OxfordDictionaries.com also increased dramatically at the end of July and remained high for two weeks.
 The reason?
 The 2012 Summer Olympics, of course!
 The verbs medal and podium attracted a lot of scrutiny, although neither word […]more